Understanding VA Loan Rates for Veterans and Military Families

 - No private mortgage insurance (PMI): Saves you hundreds per month

-- $0 down payment: In most cases, you won’t need a down payment to buy
+- $0 down payment: In most cases, eligible borrowers won’t need a down payment to buy

 Should you choose a fixed or adjustable VA rate?